-The government has recently announced that with effect from 6 April 2020, parents who suffer the death of a child will be entitled to two weeks bereavement leave with pay.
+The Government announced that with effect from 6 April 2020, parents who suffer the death of a child will be entitled to two weeks bereavement leave with pay.
 This can be taken as one week or two weeks within 56 days of the child’s death.

 When things go wrong

 A birth injury may be apparent very early on or there may be a delay and the child’s late development may be the first signs of a problem.
 Parents may still be on leave or they may have returned and be outside of the initial leave periods.
 It can be daunting for parents who are facing a life-changing event.